Improve Water Quality

 Clean Water = Oyster-Give-Away

 The Oyster-Give-Away Program aims to address excess nutrient input and pollution that affects shoreline health and local harvest.
 People contribute more nutrients than most marine systems can handle, which leads to excess algae growth, oxygen depletion and habitat loss.
-Ensuring your on-site septic system (OSS) is handling waste properly is an easy way to maintain the heath of Puget Sound.
+Ensuring your on-site septic system (OSS) is handling waste properly is an easy way to help maintain the heath of Puget Sound.
 The primary goal of the Community Shellfish Farms (CSFs) is to focus community attention on the connection between clean water and healthy shellfish resources.
 Therefore, we want to encourage and reward responsible OSS owners who live near our CSFs.
 Residence in the Henderson Inlet and Nisqually Reach Shellfish Protection District are automatically enrolled in Thurston County’s Septic System Operation & Maintenance Program.
 We’re also asking residents of Bainbridge Island to have their septic systems inspected and maintained.
 To say THANK YOU to OSS owners in these areas, we will salute them for helping to improve local marine waters with a dozen FREE Oysters from their local CSF (the Port Madison Community Shellfish Farm (PMCSF) for Bainbridge Island residents and the Henderson Inlet Community Shellfish Farm for folks in the Thurston County Shellfish Protection Districts).

 If it’s on the Ground, it’s in the water!